 What to do when you’re angry at God?
 Know and meditate on the fact that He is good, He cannot be unkind.
 He is not the author of trouble in your life.

 What To Do When You Are Angry With God – A Personal Illustration

-There have been a few occasions where I found my emotions all jacked out of shape and blaming God for the circumstance.
+There have been a few occasions where I found my emotions all jacked out of shape and blamed God for the circumstance.
 I remember one time in particular when I was so troubled by some bad circumstances that had come into my life.
 God was working, however, my mind and emotions told me that I couldn’t get a break from God.

 I got so emotionally distraught that I literally yelled at God.
 I don’t remember the exact words but I told Him that He was not doing anything to help me.
 I poured my thoughts out to Him with tears and anger.
-However, I didn’t deny God or curse God.
+I didn’t deny God or curse God.